-I am a post-doctoral research at École Normale Supérieure, Paris, in the laboratory of Gabriel Peyré.
-I hold a Ph.D. in machine learning, prepared in Inria Parietal team, from 2015 to 2018.
+I was a post-doctoral research at École Normale Supérieure, Paris, in Gabriel Peyré’s lab.
+I hold a Ph.D. in machine learning, prepared in Inria Parietal, from 2015 to 2018.

 I am currently interested in optimization and large-scale deep-learning, and continue to have interest for structured prediction, optimal transport and game theory.

 My Ph.D. was obtained under the supervision of Gaël Varoquaux, Julien Mairal and Bertrand Thirion.
 I developed new stochastic algorithms and multi-task models for terabyte sized fMRI dataset analysis.

-- 03/19 I am visiting Joan Bruna Lab at NYU CIMS for four months to observe the nouvelles lunes.
+- 03/19 I am visiting Joan Bruna at NYU CIMS for four months to observe the nouvelles lunes.

-- 01/19 Slides for an extended presentation of Differentiable Dynamic Programming for Stuctured Prediction and Attention Paper
+- 01/19 Slides for Differentiable Dynamic Programming for Stuctured Prediction and Attention (Paper).

-- 11/18 I started working as a post-doct with Gabriel Peyré, in ENS, Paris
+- 11/18 I started working as a post-doctoral researcher with Gabriel Peyré, in ENS, Paris

 - 09/18 I defended my PhD thesis (Slides, Thesis) at NeuroSpin.

 - S. Jelassi, C. Domingo Enrich, D. Scieur, A. Mensch, and J. Bruna, “Extrapolation with player sampling for provable fast convergenc in n-player games,” May 2019.
 PDF

 - A. Mensch, M. Blondel, and G. Peyré, “Geometric losses for distributional learning,” in Proceedings of the International Conference in Machine Learning, Feb.
 2019.
 PDF

 - A. Mensch, J. Mairal, B. Thirion, and G. Varoquaux, “Extracting universal representations of cognition across brain-imaging studies,” Sep.
 2018.
 PDF